Christ Church, New Brunswick, New Jersey: 19th century

 The church was so comfortable financially that in 1852 the parish replaced 100-year-old structure and enlarged it, using (in part) many of the stones from the first building.
 Organ music has been part of parish life since the purchase of an organ in 1788, as was a volunteer parish choir, established in the early 19th century Read more here..
 Under the leadership of the Reverend Elisha Brooks Joyce, successor of pastorate Alfred Stubbs, a choir of men and boys was established, replacing the paid quartet that had been established in the 1850s.
-Shortly after he became rector, The Rev. Joyce appointed George Wilmot, Music Supervisor of the New Brunswick Public Schools as a professional chorister in 1885, and in 1894 he established a formally vested men and boys choir.
+Shortly after he became rector, Rev. Joyce appointed George Wilmot, Music Supervisor of the New Brunswick Public Schools as a professional chorister in 1885, and in 1894 he established a formally vested men and boys choir.
 The present Christ Church music program inherits the legacy established by Wilmot.
 Mr. Wilmot was a composition pupil of the English composer Joseph Barnby.
 Other notable musicians include John W. Durham, a pupil of Alexander Guillmant.
 Durham served as organist in the early 20th century, and his daughter Elizabeth was (at her death) the oldest living graduate of the New Jersey College for Women (now Douglass College, Rutgers University).
 Miss Durham established a number of music scholarships at the Mason Gross School of the Arts, Rutgers.

-The Rev. Stubbs supervised the construction of the "choir building" (Old Parish House), which was dedicated August 24, 1874.
-The Rev. Joyce supervised the construction of the "new" Parish House on Paterson Street in 1897, still in use today.
+Stubbs supervised the construction of the "choir building" (Old Parish House), which was dedicated August 24, 1874.
+Joyce supervised the construction of the "new" Parish House on Paterson Street in 1897, still in use today.
 Its construction placed the parish deeply in debt, a debt passed on to his successor, Herbert Parrish.
 Father Parrish was a man of substantial financial acumen, and served St Michael and Angels, Baltimore—then one of the largest Episcopal Churches in the country.
-The Rev. Joyce contracted tuberculosis and became a patient at Johns Hopkins Hospital in Baltimore, and Parrish served as his priest.
+Joyce contracted tuberculosis and became a patient at Johns Hopkins Hospital in Baltimore, and Parrish served as his priest.
 After Parrish's election as rector, he worked with William Hopkins Leupp and James Parsons to establish an "endowment fund" for the parish—he also served as the church's treasurer.
 By the time he left after his 13-year pastorate, the previously debt-ridden parish had an investment fund totaling $250,000, a fund that enabled the parish to survive the Depression far more easily than more financially strapped churches.

 Parrish also was committed to Sunday Schools as essential to faith development.
 This is most clearly seen in the establishment of the Highland Park Sunday School in 1921 (supported by funding from the will of William Leupp), which in time led to the founding of All Saints Episcopal Church in Highland Park, New Jersey.
 He was instrumental in the development of still another Episcopal parish in New Brunswick, St. Alban's Church.
 Other parishes established by Christ Church include St. Mark's in Carteret (now closed), St. Paul's in Bound Brook, St. John's in Somerville, and St. John the Evangelist, also in New Brunswick.